The Blue Boat Coffeehouse

 Proceeds benefit Summer of Sass.

 Coffeehouse line-ups are managed by a First Parish team of volunteers in coordination with Ken Swart, a noted Scituate-based performing artist.
-Although the coffeehouse format is not open-mic, the team encourages performers of any age and genre to contact us for potential inclusion in the shows.
+Although the coffeehouse format is not strictly open-mic, the team encourages performers of any age and genre to contact us for potential inclusion in the shows.

 Organizations and causes we have supported in the past include South Shore Peer Recovery; Scituate Food Pantry; the South Shore Resource and Advocacy Center (as part of the Concert Across America); Housing Solutions for Southeastern Mass; Scituate Friends of Music; Scituate STEAM; Scituate participants in the Appalachian Service Project.